AdobeDocs/marketo-measure.en/help/channel-tracking-and-setup/offline-channels/legacy-processes/syncing-historical-data.md

 **What level of granularity are you expecting?**

-you will essentially know the Channel, Subchannel, and Campaign name only.
+You will essentially know the Channel, Subchannel, and Campaign name only.

 **What are your reporting goals in the future?**